 These Peppermint Dream Bars are awesome.
 If you’re a peppermint lover you will love these blondie-type bars.
 The shortbread-type bar has triple peppermint flavor.
 First, there’s peppermint extract in the dough, then there’s Andes Peppermint Crunch baking chips in the dough and on the top of the bar.
 Finally, there’s peppermint extract in the icing too.
 The heavenly aroma of peppermint penetrated my house for hours.
 It was wonderful.

-If you’re looking for a Valentine’s Day cookie, or a beautiful one just for special occasions, consider this elegant Peppermint Dream Bar.
-It’s so pretty and tastes divine!
-It’s also a great goody to take to friends who need a meal–not to mention your co-workers would love to get dibs on some of these fabulous Peppermint Dream Bars.
+If you’re looking for a Christmas or Valentine’s Day cookie, or a beautiful one just for special occasions, consider these elegant Peppermint Dream Bars.
+They’re so pretty and taste divine!
+They’re also a great goody to take to friends who need a meal–not to mention your co-workers would love to get dibs on some of these fabulous Peppermint Dream Bars.
 Go ahead, indulge!

 These tasty treats are like a peppermint-flavored sugar cookie–shortbread style–with peppermint baking chips and peppermint icing on top.

 These beautiful bars are a great Valentine’s Day option, too–such beautiful Valentine colors.
 This dense, decadent dessert bar is full of peppermint flavor.
 So yummy!
 If you enjoy peppermint flavor you ought to consider giving these great bars a try.

 Place Crisco shortening in a large mixing bowl.
 Add sugar, powdered sugar, peppermint flavoring, eggs, baking powder, baking soda, and salt.

 Mix all the ingredients together with an electric mixer.